Brain made of puzzle pieces

 How Puzzle Games Improve Cognitive Health and Focus

-Published on May 15, 2026 • By Ductgames Editorial Team
+Published on May 15, 2026 • By Alex Carter

 We often think of video games purely as entertainment, a way to pass the time or unwind after a long day.
 However, a growing body of scientific research suggests that certain types of games—specifically puzzle and logic games—can act as powerful tools for maintaining and improving cognitive health.